bcit-ci/CodeIgniter/user_guide_src/source/libraries/cart.rst

 displayed in a standard "shopping cart" format, allowing the user to update the quantity or remove items from the cart.

-.. important:: The Card library is DEPRECATED and should not be used.
+.. important:: The Cart library is DEPRECATED and should not be used.
 	It is currently only kept for backwards compatibility.

 Please note that the Cart Class ONLY provides the core "cart"